 Paul Steadman - Secretary

 We have three children living in a bilingual household since I am English and my wife, Anne, is French.
 Having the convenience of a bilingual education for our children is therefore fantastic for us.
-Two children are based at the Europa school in the second and reception years of the French Section.
-The eldest is in the French section of the European School.
-My wife sits on the Culham European School Parents Association (CESPA) giving an excellent opportunity to continue good relationships between the organisations and the schools.
-I am fluent in French having lived in France for three years and plenty of time of time to practice with my wife, parents and sister in law.
-Professionally I am scientist currently working at Diamond Light Source although I have done some teaching which was mainly at university level but taught mathematics in a college for a year giving me a slight insight into the workings of a school.
+All children are based at the Europa school in 4 and 2 primary years of the French Section.
+The eldest is in secondary 3.
+I am fluent in French having lived in France for three years and plenty of time to practice with my wife, parents and sister in law.
+Professionally I am a scientist currently working at Diamond Light Source, although I have done some teaching which was mainly at university level but taught mathematics in a college for a year giving me a slight insight into the workings of a school.
 I have done many popular science lectures to members of the public two of which were hosted by Café Scientifique in Didcot.
 Moreover I am a keen musician playing several musical instruments (but mainly piano and guitar).
 As a result several of my science lectures have been on the subject of Science and Music.
 I would be very keen to help with science and music activities at the school.

-I have a child in 3FE and one in RFE, this is my fourth year on the committee.
+I have a child in 4FE and one in 1FE, this is my fourth year on the committee.
 My specialty is marketing and the food element of the PTA.

-I am Ruth, and as a founder member of the Europa free school i am keen to see the school continue to prosper and the PTA is a great way to do this.
+I have three children at Europa 2 in primary and one in secondary.
+As a founder member of the Europa free school i am keen to see the school continue to prosper and the PTA is a great way to do this!

-I am the creator of Culham After School Club and Kiddylinguistics multilingual preschool which all came about following the pleas of parents who required childcare that fitted better around Europa... oh and i am also in charge of the BBQ at the summer fete !
+I also run Culham After School Club and Kiddylinguistics multilingual preschool all of which came about following the pleas of parents who required childcare that fitted better around Europa... oh and i am also in charge of the BBQ and the Bar at the summer fete !